ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-19-weeknote-monday-15-june-to-friday-19-june.markdown

 * Running 35km by Friday felt good though, even running 7.5km in the drizzle last night.
 Getting to 60km by end of the weekend looks possible.
 * Managed to squeeze in a little bit of time on [Control](https://en.wikipedia.org/wiki/Control_(video_game)).
 Actually enjoying, now I’ve got past that boss, which was pretty easy to get past in the end.
 I was piling in too far, too soon.
 Don’t read too much into that, please.
 Didn't need to look up a walkthrouhg on YouTube either.
 * Also saw on the PS4 I’ve got The Last of Us (1, not the sequel that came out today) and didn’t really get far into it.
 There was a sneaking about bit that I found frustrating and never went back.
 Don’t read too much into that, please.
-* Had some thoughts about how we need some stage between components and patterns in design systems, maybe bringing assemblies back into the mix.
-Patterns are were assemblies are shown to be repeatedly.
+* Had some thoughts about how we might need some stage between _components_ and _patterns_ in design systems, maybe bringing _assemblies_ back into the mix.
+Patterns are assemblies that show up repeatedly, hopefully shown _to work well for users_.
 Also something about design systems being driven by something like principles rather than strict rules.
-Might make these thoughts coherent.
+Might make these thoughts coherent, because you don't come to weeknotes for thought leadership, do you?
-* Looked up the 2010 Chicago marathon YouTube and watched it.
-Read a lot about the race, the battle between Samuel Wanjiru and Tsegaye Kebede, and sadly it being Wanjiru's last race.
+* Looked up the 2010 Chicago marathon YouTube and watched a few clips of it.
+I've read a lot about the race, the battle between Samuel Wanjiru and Tsegaye Kebede, and sadly it being Wanjiru's last race.
 The last couple of miles are a right tussle, amazing moreso when you remember this is _the end of a marathon_ and Wanjiru came into the marathon carrying an injury.
 * Finished [Chaos Monkeys](https://www.goodreads.com/book/show/28259132-chaos-monkeys).
 * Started listening to [Range](https://www.goodreads.com/book/show/41795733-range).
 * Started reading [How Bad Do You Want It?](https://www.goodreads.com/book/show/28679765-how-bad-do-you-want-it), usually when I should have been asleep already.
 * Didn’t really enjoy [Once Upon a Time in… Hollywood](https://www.imdb.com/title/tt7131622/), at least as a whole.
 * Tracking my blood glucose with the FreeStyle Libre is [going… on](https://www.ermlikeyeah.com/diabetes-notes-number-8/).
 * Jumped back onto [the ‘gram](https://www.instagram.com/idlesi/) this week.
 Openly admitting I missed it.
 * Got the Pimoroni Enviro + Air Quality kit to hook up to a Raspberry Pi this weekend. _really_ want to get the data from it shared wider. _It is currently raining at Si's shed_.
 You know you want this.